 Site Energy Use Intensity Adjusted to Current Year or Adjusted Site EUI – the Site EUI a building would be expected to have if its operations were the same as in the current time period, as determined through Portfolio Manager.

-Source Energy Use Intensity or Source EUI – the total amount of raw fuel that is required to operate a building, divided by the building’s gross floor area, as determined through Portfolio Manager.

 Weather Normalized Site Energy Use Intensity or Normalized Site EUI – the Site EUI a building would have consumed during thirty (30) year average weather conditions, as determined through Portfolio Manager.

-Weather Normalized Source Energy Use Intensity or Normalized Source EUI – the Source EUI a building would have consumed during thirty (30) year average weather conditions, as determined through Portfolio Manager.
+The following definition is amended to read as follows:

+Building owner – an individual, partnership, corporation, trust, association, firm, joint stock company, organization, commission, or other entity either possessing title or designated to govern a building.

-All persons desiring to comment on the proposed rulemaking should file comments in writing not later than sixty (60) days after publication of this notice in the D.C.
+All persons desiring to comment on the proposed rulemaking should file comments in writing not later than thirty (30) days after publication of this notice in the D.C.
 Register.
 Comments should be clearly marked “Public Comments: BEPS” and filed with DOEE, Benchmarking, 1200 First Street, N.E., 5th Floor, Washington, DC 20002, Attention: Building Performance and Enforcement Branch, or e-mailed to info.BEPS@dc.gov.
 All comments will be treated as public documents and will be made available for public viewing on the Department’s website at www.doee.dc.gov.
 If a comment is sent by e-mail, the e-mail address will automatically be captured and included as part of the comment that is placed in the public record and made available on the Department’s website.